Adaptive leadership overcomes persistence—responsivity trade-off in flocking

 All supplementary materials (texts, tables, figures, videos) are available online at Figshare.

-Supplementary videos are also available on Youtube:
+Supplementary videos are also available on YouTube:

 Flight Log Visualization